Last Updated on April 18, 2023

 It’s essential to teach them to only bark at actual threats, but usually, giving them enough exercise will keep them quiet and calm throughout the night.

-17. The Miniature Pinscher and Schnauzer mix (or the Miniature Schnaupin)
+17. Miniature Pinscher & Schnauzer mix (AKA Mini Schnaupin)

 Breeders love to mix small breeds together, and the Miniature Pinscher makes for a great parent.

 The Pinschers’ fearless, fun-loving, proud nature makes them full of personality and spunk, especially when they mix with the Schnauzer’s affectionate and dotting personality.

 At about 4-9 kgs, their short coats are easy to groom and maintain.
 What isn’t easy about this breed is their stubbornness during training and their fear of strangers.

 Prioritize socialization early, and they should turn out just fine.

 18. Boston Terrier & Miniature Schnauzer mix (AKA MiniBoz)

 A MiniBoz is a lively combination between a Miniature Schnauzer and a Boston terrier.

 Usually weighing between 4-11 kgs, they adapt well to most environments, including apartment buildings and homes.
 Their shaggy coat has a similar grooming schedule to the Schnauzer.